nwisbeta/github.io/pages/app_design/standard-features.md

 * Tutorials
 * Walkthroughs

-Help content must use simple language.
-Target a reading age of 7-9 (WCAG 2.1) – avoid using technical language (Material.io).
+Help content must use simple language, targeting a reading age of 7-9 (WCAG 2.1).

+Avoid using technical language (Material.io).

 Help content should contain step by step instructions and relevant images (Material.io).

 ## Feed (if used)
 Feed must include regularly updated information such as: